Owen Tudor: Early life

 The fact that little is known about Tudor's early life and that it has instead become largely mythologized is attributed to his family's part in the Glyndŵr Rising.
 At various times, it has been said that he was the bastard son of an alehouse keeper, that his father was a fugitive murderer, that he fought at Agincourt, that he was keeper of Queen Catherine's household or wardrobe, that he was an esquire of Henry V, and that his relationship with Catherine began when he fell into the queen's lap while dancing or caught the queen's eye when swimming.

 The sixteenth-century Welsh chronicler Elis Gruffydd noted that he was her sewer (someone who places dishes on the table and tastes them) and servant.
 However, it is known that after the Glyndŵr Rising, several Welshmen secured positions at court, and in May 1421, an 'Owen Meredith' joined the retinue of Sir Walter Hungerford, 1st Baron Hungerford, the steward of the king's household from 1415 until 1421.

-Catherine of Valois
+Marriage to Catherine of Valois

 Henry V of England died on 31 August 1422, leaving his wife, Queen Catherine, widowed.
 The dowager queen initially lived with her infant son, King Henry VI, before moving to Wallingford Castle early in his reign.

 Catherine was rumoured to have had an affair with Edmund Beaufort, 2nd Duke of Somerset.
-The rumours, though based on questionable evidence, prompted a response from her son's regents, who objected to Somerset as a possible husband as he was a second cousin of Henry V through the legitimised Beaufort line sired by John of Gaunt.
+The rumours, though based on questionable evidence, prompted a response from her son's regents, who objected to Somerset as a possible husband as he was a first cousin of Henry V through the legitimised Beaufort line sired by John of Gaunt.
 A parliamentary statute regulating the remarriage of widowed queens was passed by the conciliary government.
-She subsequently married Owen Tudor and gave birth to at least two sons: Edmund and Jasper (see below).
+She subsequently married Owen Tudor by whom she had issue, including at least two sons possibly a third son and a daughter whose existences are disputed: